 Set up fun and affordable games and activities

-Games and activities that you plan to have at your kid’s birthday party can make or break the spirit of the day.
+Games and activities that you plan to have at your kid’s birthday bash can make or break the spirit of the day.
 However, the most awesome games don’t have to cost too much at all.
 Plan a fun scavenger hunt, a cookie decorating station, a craft table or finger painting station.
 When you plan these activities, make sure you plan it around kids of all ages who would come to the party.
 Try as much as possible to use the supplies from in and around your home.
 Ask around if you can borrow some things from friends before you go ahead with any purchases.
 And if you do have to buy things like paint, paper, and craft tools, start at the dollar store.
 There are plenty ways to entertain the young guests if you take the time to plan them out and add a little bit of your creativity.

 These are a few ways you can think about before you plan your kid’s next birthday party.
 There are many more ways to be frugal and cut back on your next event.
 Cutting back on the cost does not mean you throw any less of a party!
 It means you are being responsible and making an effort to build a better future for your children.
 Stay within what you can afford, as there are many more important celebrations down the road.